Faculty Members

 Ethnological and historical survey and study of human cultural heritage

-Human activities consist of coordinates on the temporal and spatial axis, and each phenomenon there is normalized by the thematic axis called behavior.
-I provide students with the skill to computerize various human behaviors from a phenomenological viewpoint, and the methodology to evaluate the phase of spatio-temporal connection and interpret human behavior.
+Human activities consist of coordinates on the temporal and spatial axes, and each phenomenon therein is normalized by a thematic axis called behavior.
+I provide students with the skills to computerize various human behaviors from a phenomenological viewpoint, as well as the methodology to evaluate both the phase of spatio-temporal connection and interpret human behavior.

 YADOHISA Hiroshi